Residential

 Commerical properties are frequently the target of eminent domain.
 In most cases, as a commerical property owner you have even more to lose because you are dealing with not only loss of property but also the loss of rental income.
 You may also operate a business on the site in which case you have business damages to consider as well.

 Just as with residential property, you have the right to proper representation at no cost to you.
-The state of Florida must compensate you for not only your property but also for your legal fees.
-It is important to have a team like Policastro Law Group by your side throughout the entire process to ensure you get the compensation you deserve.
-If your commercial property is being affected by eminent domain, please contact us today for a free consultation.
+The condemning authority must compensate you for not only your property but also for your legal fees.
+It is important to have Policastro Law Group, a proven team driven to succeed, by your side throughout the entire process to ensure you get the compensation you deserve.

 Your Rights

-The state has rights when it comes to eminent domain, but so do you.
+The condemning authority has rights when it comes to eminent domain, but so do you.
 It is important that you know those rights and work with a lawyer who has the resources, experience, and tools necessary to get you the highest compensation.
 Eminent domain is confusing and unexpected, and you deserve only the best representation throughout the process.
 You are dealing with a situation that is in no way a fault of your own.
 It is your constitutional right as a property owner in the state of Florida to be properly represented and at no cost to you.

 The Eminent Domain Process for Property Owners

-• Based on the appraisal report, an offer to purchase the property is then made to the property owners (you) by the condemning authority.
-After the offer is made, there is a waiting period of 30 days to file a lawsuit to condemn the property.
+Based on the appraisal report, an offer to purchase the property is then made to the property owners (you) by the condemning authority.
+After the offer is made, there is a waiting period of at least 30 days to file a lawsuit to condemn the property.
 In order to take the property, the condemning authority must prove to a circuit court judge:

 • Public Necessity